-Michigan wheat farmers have the Wheat Program’s assistance when it comes to identifying wheat that is diseased, yellowed or fails to thrive.
+Michigan wheat farmers have the Michigan Wheat Program’s assistance when it comes to identifying wheat that is diseased, yellowed or fails to thrive.

 To help identify the cause of these problems, the Michigan Wheat Program has partnered with and funded an innovative program with Michigan State University’s Plant Diagnostic Laboratory.
 The program, begun in mid-2013, allows wheat farmers to submit samples free of charge to the lab which diagnoses general crop health, cultures fungal and bacterial pathogens, tests for viruses, analyzes nematodes, and detects and identifies insect pests.